 These three principles can be best shown in the logo, with:

 - Orthagonal, ninety-degree turns

 - Sharp endings for continuity

 The typography and color choices also reflect this brand ethos, echoing design choices made in the logo.

-A big thank you to Andrew Levasseur, professor at Brandcenter for being a great resource for feedback and critique!
+A big thank you to Andrew LeVasseur, experience design head at Brandcenter for being a great resource for feedback and critique!